How do I organize my kid’s artwork?

 YOU CAN’T KEEP EVERYTHING

-There, I’ve said it and you can bank on it.
 You can’t keep everything or even half of it.
 You’re not supposed to.
 Artwork from childhood should be enjoyed and displayed and fawned over.
-But as new pieces come in, it becomes a lesson in “out with the old, in with the new.”
+But as new pieces come in, you need to practice “out with the old, in with the new.”

 In addition to photos of artwork, I suggest including the following images to make a more complete documentation of their year.